PsychNeuro/ed1/book/glossary.md

 ## E

+#### EEG
+is *electroencephalography* --- the use of electrical signals typically recorded at the scalp to measure and infer patterns of underlying neural activity.
+It has the advantage of very fast temporal precision in the millisecond scale, but relatively poor spatial resolution compared to +fMRI and other +neuroimaging techniques.

+#### empiricism
+is the philosophical approach to +epistemology that argues that much of human knowledge comes from experience-based learning.

+#### epistemology
+is the study and philosophy of the nature and origins of knowledge.
+Historically, some thought that knowledge came from logical reasoning ( +rationalism) while others thought that it came from experience in the world ( +empiricism).
+Both are very likely to be important contributors, but the nature of the underlying learning processes are not fully resolved (see Chapter 5).

 #### excitatory
 is something that causes positive effects, especially in a +neuron where some inputs are excitatory and cause the neuron to be more likely to fire a +spike --- the opposite of +inhibitory.